Skip to content

 For a small subset of charges, Stripe modifies the reported risk score so we can measure the performance of our models and obtain data for subsequent model development.
 This allows Stripe to ensure key metrics like false positive rate and recall remain within desirable ranges, and that model performance continues to improve.

-If you don’t want the protection of the Stripe Radar machine learning models, you can opt out by contacting our Support team.
+If you don’t want to use Stripe Radar’s AI models, you can opt out by contacting our Support team.